akisute/ParaMangar/README.md

 This project is heavily inspired by [frosty/Flipbook](https://github.com/frosty/Flipbook) and is trying to improve it by several ways, including makeing API more swift-like syntax, adding dynamic UIImage generation, and so on.

 ParaMangar is licensed under the MIT license.
+ParaMangar requires Xcode 6.3 (Swift version 1.2) or later to build.

 ## Usage